Saturday, April 13, 2024

 Sunday, April 7, 2024 and Monday, April 8, 2024

 Sunday night, I Skyped with my buddy Mike, who's based in Fredericksburg, Virginia.
 Everything seemed to be positive, but little did I know that, barely an hour after I finished talking with my friend, I would start having more breathing difficulties.
-These were bad; they kept me up all night, which made them somewhat scary: I got to a point where I began to wonder whether I'd live through the night, and by morning, that feeling that changed very little.
+These were bad; they kept me up all night, which made them somewhat scary: I got to a point where I began to wonder whether I'd live through the night, and by morning, that feeling had changed very little.
 I could feel my body's energy running out of me like sand out of the top of an hourglass, and a dim sense of urgency started to well up: Should I really go to the hospital?
 I hadn't wanted to go, and like a lot of people, I hadn't wanted to face the truth of whatever was going on.
 And what was going on?
 The more practical side of my brain reasonably noted that it's better to know than not to know (my boss echoed this thought a few days later), so at some point in the afternoon, after a whole morning of sitting against the wall, staring at the ceiling, vainly trying to breathe, and feeling as if I were beginning to drown, something clicked, and I decided I wanted to live, even at the expense of potential humiliation.
 Gathering my strength up to do the next thing felt as if it took years, but even if it wasn't years, it was hours.
 I somehow heaved myself up, got dressed, left my building, and caught a cab to the building where I worked because it also has a clinic where I visit my regular doctor.

 The doc ribbed me for not visiting before now; I had run out of stroke/diabetes meds last year, but I hadn't come back for my checkup and refill in months.
 I lied that I'd been busy; I'm sure he saw through that.
 From an introvert's perspective, one of the nicer aspects of doctor visits in Korea is that the doc isn't interested in keeping you long.
 Most such visits don't last longer than 5-10 minutes if you're there for a consultation, and they rarely go beyond thirty minutes if you discover you're there to be tested.
 Monday's visit involved several tests, but even with those, my time with the doctor didn't last much longer than, oh, 40 minutes.
 There were the usual tests: blood sample (normally done once every 3-4 months), urine sample (usually to check glucose levels among other things), and a check of my pulse and blood pressure.
 BP is always high for me, partly because it's always naturally high, and partly because, on some level, clinics and hospitals stress me out.
 When I told the doctor about my breathing issues and thready pulse, I exercised my just-learned vocabulary and floated the idea that I was looking at myocarditis (shimgeunyeom/심근염, heart-sinew [in]flame[ation], inflammation of the heart muscle).
 The chronology made this make sense: I'd re-contracted COVID back in mid-March, and myocarditis can rear its head—sooner or later—after an infection although, from what I'd seen, it seemed more likely in people who'd gotten jabbed.
 Some sources listed myocarditis as "rare," jabbed or unjabbed, but this didn't make me feel special.